Overview of Types of Clustering

 2. Hierarchical Clustering

-It is a type of clustering technique, that divides that data set into a number of clusters, where the user doesn’t specify the number of clusters to be generated before training the model.
-This type of clustering technique is also known as connectivity based methods.
-In this method, simple partitioning of the data set will not be done, whereas it provides us with the hierarchy of the clusters that merge with each other after a certain distance.
-After the hierarchical clustering is done on the dataset the result will be a tree-based representation of data points [Dendogram], which are divided into clusters.
-This is how a hierarchical clustering looks like after training is done
+It is a clustering technique that divides that data set into several clusters, where the user doesn’t specify the number of clusters to be generated before training the model.
+This type of clustering technique is also known as connectivity-based methods.
+In this method, simple partitioning of the data set will not be done, whereas it provides us with the hierarchy of the clusters that merge after a certain distance.
+After the hierarchical clustering is done on the dataset, the result will be a tree-based representation of data points [Dendogram], divided into clusters.
+This is how hierarchical clustering looks like after training is done.

 Source link: Hierarchical Clustering

-In Partitioning clustering and Hierarchical clustering, one main difference we can notice is in partitioning clustering we will pre-specify the value of how many clusters we want the data set to be divided into and we don’t pre-specify this value in hierarchical clustering.
+In Partitioning clustering and Hierarchical clustering, one main difference we can notice is in partitioning clustering.
+We will pre-specify the value of how many clusters we want the data set to be divided into; we don’t pre-specify this value in hierarchical clustering.

 3. Density-Based Clustering

 In this clustering, technique clusters will be formed by the segregation of various density regions based on different densities in the data plot.
 Density-Based Spatial Clustering and Application with Noise (DBSCAN) is the most used algorithm in this type of technique.
-The main idea behind this algorithm is there should be a minimum number of points contained in the neighborhood of a given radius for each point in the cluster.
-So far in the above-discussed clustering techniques, if you observe thoroughly we can notice one common thing in all the techniques that are the shape of clusters formed are either spherical or oval or concave shaped.
-DBSCAN can form clusters in different shapes, this type of algorithm is most suitable when the dataset contains noise or outliers.
+This algorithm’s main idea is there should be a minimum number of points in the neighbourhood of a given radius for each point in the cluster.
+So far, in the above-discussed clustering techniques, if you observe thoroughly, we can notice one common thing in all the techniques that are the shape of clusters formed are either spherical or oval or concave shaped.
+DBSCAN can form clusters in different shapes; this type of algorithm is most suitable when the dataset contains noise or outliers.
 This is how a density-based spatial clustering algorithm looks like after training is done.